What is Huntington’s Disease?

 Who Gets Huntington’s Disease?

-HD is hereditary.
+Huntington's Disease is hereditary.
 Each child conceived naturally (see family planning in At Risk section ) to a parent who carries the HD gene has a 50% chance of inheriting or not inheriting the illness.
 If you inherit the HD gene you will develop the illness at some stage in your life and your children will have a 50% risk.
 If you do not inherit the gene you will not develop symptoms nor can you pass the illness to your children.

 Is there always a family history?

 Some people develop Huntington’s disease without ever knowing they were at risk.
-This may be explained by a parent’s misdiagnosis, the early death of a parent before HD symptoms appeared, adoption or mistaken paternity.
+This may be explained by a parent’s misdiagnosis, the early death of a parent before symptoms appeared, adoption or mistaken paternity.
 On rare occasions it can be caused by the random expansion of a normal parental gene.